-Aim of these sessions was to engage students with Music Technology software and hardware, while teaching the basics of music and sound recording techniques.
+The aim of these sessions was to engage students with music technology software and hardware, while teaching the basics of music and sound recording techniques.
 The workshops enabled everyone to record and produce a short musical composition or soundscape, while catering for students’ interests and differing needs and abilities to express themselves.

-“An excellent opportunity that has really engaged students and enabled them to express themselves, interact with their peers and create compositions that are enjoyed and appreciated by others”
+“An excellent opportunity that has really engaged students and enabled them to express themselves, interact with their peers and create compositions that are enjoyed and appreciated by others.”

 Julia James (Interim Head of College)